faasm/python/README.md

 new version, you can:

 - Update the version in `VERSION`
+- Commit to your branch
+- Check that the normal build works in CI
 - Run `git.tag`
 - Let the Github action do the rest